Judge: NY lockup’s COVID-19 response lacked common sense

 “Time will tell whether the MCC practices what it preaches,” Devlin-Brown said.
 “The lawsuit is not over, and we’ll continue our efforts to hold the MCC accountable should it fail to take necessary measures to minimize the spread of this deadly virus within its walls and treat with proper care those who are sickened by it.”

-A spokesperson for government lawyers declined comment.
+A spokesperson for government lawyers declined to comment.

 “The inmates are likely to show that the MCC’s response to the pandemic was ad hoc and overlooked many gaps in its scheme to identify and isolate infected inmates — creating conditions that posed a substantial risk to the health of all inmates,” Ramos said.